-A mineral is a naturally occurring solid inorganic substance composed of a regular 3D arrangement of atoms repeating in all directions (crystal structure).
-Each mineral can be identified with a chemical formula.
 A mineral growing freely form crystals whose external geometrical shape reflects the internal regular arrangement of atoms.
-The crystal structure of a mineral depends on its chemical composition.
+The crystal structure of a mineral - or crystal lattice - depends on its chemical composition.
 It also depends on the temperature and pressure at which it formed.
-For example, graphite and diamond have the same chemical composition (carbon) but they formed in very different conditions of pressure and temperature and therefore are characterized by very different crystal structures.
+For example, graphite and diamond have the same chemical composition (carbon) but they formed in very different conditions of pressure and temperature, and therefore are characterized by very different crystal structures.
 Since diamond forms at very high pressure deep inside the Earth's crust, the atoms of carbon in diamond are more densely packed than in graphite.
-Minerals with the same chemical composition but different crystal structures like diamond and graphite are called polymorphs.
+Minerals with the same chemical composition but with different crystal structures, like diamond and graphite, are called polymorphs.